I like good news and today’s post is brimming with it.

 - Use your social media to contact friends or followers and ask them to reply with three reaction times.

 Good statistics education is hands-on.
 This activity has students collect data on themselves, combine it with classmates and use in their calculations.

 Good statistics education, like all good mathematics education, is repetitive.
-There, I’ve said it.
-There is a lot of complaining about repetition being rote memorization but the fact is people remember very few things they’ve only heard once.
-If you use this link http://getyourwebsitehere.com/jswb/rttest01.html from the assignment students will get 5 measurements.
+There, I said it.
+There’s a lot of complaining about repetition being rote memorization, but the fact is that people remember very few things they’ve only heard once.
+If you use The Online Reaction Time Test from the assignment, students will get 5 measurements.
 The average is computed for you but you have to figure out the median yourself.